hpigot/hpigot.github.io/_posts/2017-10-06-clubsetup.md

       caption: Soldering equipment and Raspberry Pi computers.
 ---

 When I started doing hands-on electronics and programming activities with the students at [Shree Mangal Dvip Boarding School][SMD] (SMD) in August, my strategy was to just get _something_ started and make adjustments as I went along.
-Together with Tashi Choeden, I began by making a simple [LED light circuit][activity1] with the students.
+Together with Tashi Choeden, a recent graduate from SMD, I began by making a simple [LED light circuit][activity1] with the students.
 We chose to run the activities on Saturday during the students' free time.
 In the first few weeks attendance fluctuated between 20 and 75 students, and we split the students up into four 1-hour sessions to accommodate those numbers.
 The limitations of completely open attendance quickly became clear.
 Irregular attendance would limit the complexity of the topics we could explore, cause unequal distribution of class size between the four sessions, and make it difficult to prepare the right amount of materials.

 Since then, we've formalized the activities under the banner of a "school club" which gives us a platform to rally the students around and help build their ownership of the initiative.
 This involved three parts:

-1. Club identity: choose a club name and logo that the students would be proud of.
+1. [Club identity](#1-building-a-club-identity): choose a club name and logo that the students would be proud of.
-2. Membership: focus the club around students who showed interest and would commit to participating every week.
+2. [Membership](#2-defining-club-membership): focus the club around students who showed interest and would commit to participating every week.
-3. Student leaders: select and train student leaders to help with both the day-to-day operation of the club and its sustainability.
+3. [Student leaders](#3-selecting-and-training-student-leaders): select and train student leaders to help with both the day-to-day operation of the club and its sustainability.

+In this post I also discuss how we [host the club](#makerspace-in-a-box) in a space-limited setting, and some issues to address [moving forward](#moving-forward).

 ### 1. Building a Club Identity